 By definition, HALEU is enriched between 5% and 20% and is required for most U.S. advanced reactors to achieve smaller designs that get more power per unit of volume.
 HALEU will also allow developers to optimize their systems for longer life cores, increased efficiencies and better fuel utilization.

-There’s a pressing need for HALEU now which could force some companies to reevaluate their plans if they can’t access this fuel.
+There’s a pressing need for HALEU now that could force some companies to reevaluate their plans if they can’t access this fuel.

 The industry anticipates it may need nearly 600 metric tonnes of HALEU by 2030 in order to deploy new reactors to the market.